AdobeDocs/analytics.it-IT/help/implement/js-implementation/function-tl.md

 >[!NOTE]
 >
 >If *`linkTrackVars`* (or *`linkTrackEvents`*) is null (or an empty string), all [!DNL Analytics] variables (or events) that are defined for the current page are tracked.
-Questo rende più semplice l&#39;uso inavvertitamente delle istanze di ciascuna variabile e dovrebbe essere evitata.
+Questo rende più semplice l'uso inavvertitamente delle istanze di ciascuna variabile e dovrebbe essere evitata.

 ## Best practice {#section_DA3CA596792E4BD6B5FFE89BCE0E617D}

 The settings for *`linkTrackVars`* and *`linkTrackEvents`* within the JS file affect every file download, exit link, and custom link.
-Le istanze di ogni variabile e evento possono essere ingrandite in situazioni in cui la variabile (o l&#39;evento) si applica alla pagina corrente, ma non al download di file, al collegamento di uscita o al collegamento personalizzato.
+Le istanze di ogni variabile e evento possono essere ingrandite in situazioni in cui la variabile (o l'evento) si applica alla pagina corrente, ma non al download di file, al collegamento di uscita o al collegamento personalizzato.

 To ensure that the proper variables are set with custom link code, Adobe recommends setting *`linkTrackVars`* and *`linkTrackEvents`* within the custom link code, as follows: